mazu36/ma-Project-Ensuring-Quality-Releases/README.md

                 }
 6. Ensure the variables are correctly set in the terraform files Verify whether the variables in input.tf has values attributed (example: resource_group variable)

+7. For web application fakerestapi:
+    Azure CLI:
+        create manually application service environment
+        using the command: `az webapp up [--app-service-environment]` This application service needs to be created before the deployment of the web application by terraform
+8. python script for selenium test develop python script which first add the products and the remove the products

 7. Develop **azure-pipelines.yml** file for the two stages Build